NarendraSingh2003/Weather-App/README.md

 ## Usage

- Enter a city name in the search bar to get the current weather information.
+ Enter a city name in the search box to get the current weather information.

 ## Features